marklasia/smart-contracts/WORST-CASE-SCENARIOS.md

 | ----------- | -------- |
 | High        | Low      |

 Initially, there is one global master whitelist to rule them all.
 As we scale our business, it's likely that new requirements arise around whitelisting.
 It could be that each broker will need their own whitelist of their own clients.
-Or due to new regulation we might need different whitelists for different jurisdictions.
+Or due to new regulation, we might need different whitelists for different jurisdictions.
 Or there may be special assets that even require a whitelist on a per PoaToken contract level.

 #### Mitigation Steps
 - Code a new `WhitelistContract` that checks the `msg.sender` (which would be the PoaToken itself) as well as the address that is sent in the PoaToken function `checkIsWhitelisted`